- 1 A quick intro to break dance in London

 Click here to see our full review of Cypher Skillz!

 For break dance classes in London, training spots and events, we’ve covered most of the ones which have longevity.
 These things come and go so we will attempt to update this list as and when possible.
 Please leave a comment below if there is something that ought to be listed and we will do our best to feature it.
+Break Dance in London has and always will be a powerful fore and we hope to do our part to preserve that.

 If your crew is not listed and you are currently active on the battle scene, or have something to share, leave it in the comments below or message us on Instagram and we’ll try to add it here.
 This is a living, breathing guide to what’s happening around the city, so for those in our community, please contribute.
 To new faces with an interest in London Breakin’ culture, welcome!
 If there is any information that you desire that isn’t listed here, please drop us a line.